-A common misunderstanding by new jet ski owners is how shallow their jet skis can operate.
+The most common misunderstanding by new owners is how shallow they can run their jet skis.

-Many of these new jet ski owners were once or still are boat owners and think that since a jet ski does not have an outdrive it can go in shallow water, which is not true.
+Many of these new jet ski owners were once or still are boat owners and think that since jet skis don’t have an outdrive it can travel in shallow water, which is not true.

 There is a process of operating your jet ski in shallow water and a certain depth you must stay above to avoid sucking things up.
 We’ll go over all this and more in this post.

-A jet ski can run in 3 feet of shallow water, or about waist height for most people.
-Jet skis are very powerful vacuums and will suck up anything into the pump if you run in too shallow of water.
+You can safely run a jet ski in just 3 feet of shallow water, roughly waist height for most people.
+It’s important to understand that jet skis are very powerful vacuums and will suck up anything into the pump if you run in too shallow of water.

 Many people think that since jet skis don’t have an outdrive that they can go in shallow water, and this is not true.
-A jet ski in shallow water will suck up rocks, sand, and other debris into the pump if you’re not careful.
+It’s a good reminder to know that a jet ski in shallow water will suck up rocks, sand, and push up other debris into the pump if you’re not careful.

 Why 3 Feet?

-You should not start or run your jet ski in no less than 3 feet of water because you’re riding a very powerful vacuum.
+You should not run or start jet skis in shallow water that is no less than 3 feet because you’re riding very powerful vacuum.

-Why don’t they put a protective mesh in front of the intake? – I have an article on why jet ski manufacturers don’t put a protective cover over the intake here.
+Why don’t they put a protective mesh in front of the intake? – I have an article on why manufacturers don’t put a protective cover over the intake here.

-You want to be in about 3 feet or more of water before you start your jet ski’s engine.
-Keep in mind, when the jet ski engine is running, the impeller is moving as it’s a direct drive system.
-The reverse and neutral are not the same as it is on a boat, this post explains how it works.
+You can not run a jet ski into shallow water that is less than 3 feet of water.
+Keep in mind, when the engine is running, the impeller is moving as it’s a direct drive system.
+The reverse and neutral are not the same as it is on boats, this post explains how it works.

-I like telling people to be at least waist-deep before starting their engines.
+I like telling people to be at least waist-deep before they run their engines.
 One trick I do when I’m waist-deep is that I put my foot on the reboarding ladder and then push off with my other foot to get me in deeper water before starting the jet ski.

-I’ve been at the boat launch before seeing people hop on their jet ski with it in less than a foot of water, and before I can reach them, they fire up the engine and suck up stuff.
-It ruins their day because now you got to take the jet ski in and get the debris removed from the pump.
+I’ve been at the boat launch before seeing people hop on their craft with it in less than a foot of water, and before I get to them, they fire up the engine and suck up stuff.
+It ruins their day because now you got to take the ski in and get the debris removed from the pump.

 Luckily, many manufacturers, like Sea-Doo, have a wear ring that protects the pump in case you suck something up.
 But it’s not perfect and once it’s damaged it needs to be replaced.

-When beaching your jet ski, you need to turn the engine off before you reach the shoreline.
+When beaching jet skis into shallow waters, you can and should turn the engine off before you reach the shoreline.

 If you see the bottom, it’s usually too late.

-Aim your jet ski towards the beach and move that direction.
-When you’re 5 jet ski lengths away, you need to turn the engine off and coast in.
-Your momentum will carry you in and gently touch the beach.
+Head toward the beach and move in that direction.
+When you’re about 5 jet ski lengths away, turn off the engine and coast in.
+Your momentum will gently carry you to the shore.

-Even if you come up short, you’re often close enough to hop off and beach the watercraft yourself.
+Even if you come up short, you’re often close enough to hop off the jet ski and beach it yourself.

-An even better idea is to not beach the watercraft and instead keep it floating and use a screw anchor to keep it in place.
+An even better idea is to not beach the ski and instead keep it floating and use a screw anchor to keep it in place.

-Yes, even if you do 60 mph over a shallow water area, you still run the risk of sucking stuff up.
+Yes, even if you can do 60 mph on jet skis over shallow water areas, you still got the risk of sucking stuff up.

-It’s best to avoid the shallow marker areas at all costs.
+When on a jet ski, it’s best if you can avoid shallow marker areas at all costs.
 Also, be aware of when the water level is down, many boat ramps will let you know, or it will be obvious the ramps are way down.

-You might get lucky a few times, but eventually, you will suck something up if you keep driving over shallow areas, no matter how fast you go.
+You might get lucky a few times, but eventually, you can suck something up if you run jet skis over shallow areas, no matter how fast you go.

-I Didn’t Drive In A Shallow Area But Still Sucked Something Up?!
+I Didn’t Drive Through Shallow Areas But Still Sucked Something Up?!

 This is a very common response I get from people.